Welcome to the Ultimate Travel Guide to Prague on a Budget!

 We love Prague so much that we visited it two years in a row, and after our second visit decided to make it our home for eight months.
 It is, in our opinion, one of the best cities in the entire world.
 And it is certainly a can’t miss destination for any traveler.

 We think Prague can be a very affordable destination, if approached properly.
+While it used to be extremely cheap compared to most European cities, the last few years have seen prices in Prague rise.
+However it is still possible to visit Prague on a budget.
 We have included a few price lists in this article to give you an idea of what things cost in Prague in order to better budget your trip.

 The currency in the Czech Republic is the Czech Koruna (Kč).